nicolargo/glances/docs/glances-doc.rst

-    "In short it is the average sum of the number of processes waiting in the run-queue plus the number currently executing over 1, 5, and 15 minute time periods."
+    "In short it is the average sum of the number of processes waiting in the run-queue plus the number currently executing over 1, 5, and 15 minutes time periods."

 Glances gets the number of CPU core to adapt the alerts.
-Alerts on average load are only set on 5 and 15 min.
+Alerts on average load are only set on 15 minutes time period.
 The first line also display the number of CPU core.

 | If average load is ``<0.7*core``, then status is set to ``"OK"``